ai-radiol-ou/website/README.md

-#  Website for AI Diagnostic Radioology #
+#  Website for AI in Diagnostic Radioology #
 www.ai-radiol.med.osaka-u.ac.jp

 ## How to ##